mczyzj/pestr/cran-comments.md

 * 'eppo_database_download' function by default downloads 'zip' file to working directory.
 This behaviour might be changed with 'filepath' argument.

 ## Fail gracefully
 * functions that are used to download or read information from web resources give messages instead of errors on fail.
-The wrappers are in 'eppo_api.R' file and 'eppo_database_tools.R'
+The wrappers are in 'eppo_api.R' file. 'eppo_database_download' and 'check_eppo_token' functions has own implementation in function body.